Bearer/bearer/docs/reference/config.md

 layout: layouts/doc.njk
 ---

-# Configuring Bearer
+# Configuring Bearer CLI

-Configuration of Bearer can be done with [flags on the `scan` command](/reference/commands/#scan), or by using a `bearer.yml` file in the project directory.
+Configuration of Bearer CLI can be done with [flags on the `scan` command](/reference/commands/#scan), or by using a `bearer.yml` file in the project directory.

 To initialize the config file, run the following from your project directory: